QuickBooks Online troubleshooting

 Reason: A product or service on the inFlow order is inactive in QuickBooks.

-Solution: Check that the products or services that are on the inFlow order are not deactivated in QuickBooks Online and activate them if necessary.
+Solution: Check that the products or services on the inFlow order are not deactivated in QuickBooks Online, and activate them if necessary.
 You can find more details here.

 Invalid account type: You can’t associate a product or service with accounts of certain types (such as Accounts Receivable and Accounts Payable).
 If the product or service is something you sell, use an income account.
 If the product or service is something you buy, use an expense account.

 Reason: Products inside QuickBooks Online have an account associated with them.
-An item on the affected order has an account associated with it that is not allowed.
+An item on the affected order has an associated account that is not allowed.

 This transaction has been deposited.
 If you want to change or delete it, you must edit the deposit it appears on and remove it first.

-Reason: This error may be due to an inFlow sales order that had previously synced with QuickBooks Online, and the payment was marked as deposited, but the payment was updated in inFlow after the initial sync to QuickBooks Online.
+Reason: This error may be due to an inFlow sales order that had previously synced with QuickBooks Online, where the payment was marked as deposited, but it was updated in inFlow after the initial sync to QuickBooks Online.

-Solution: Remove the payment deposit in QuickBooks Online or click “dismiss” on the error in the integration page to clear it.
+Solution: Remove the payment deposit in QuickBooks Online, or click “dismiss” for the error on the integration page to clear it.

 Email Address does not conform to the syntax rules of RFC822.